 1.5.7 formulate a plan for the company’s GHG emissions to be Net Negative;

-1.6.2 measures being taken by the company to facilitate adequate adaptation to Climate Change; and] [Drafting note: Delete the bracketed text if already covered/ overlapping with existing reporting requirements of the Company]
+1.6.2 measures being taken by the company to facilitate adequate adaptation to Climate Change; and] [Drafting note: Delete the bracketed text of articles 1.6.1 and 1.6.2 if already covered/ overlapping with existing reporting requirements of the Company]